oxfamamerica/django-media-explorer/README.md

 ```

-You can now add media to your blog by adding the MediaField and RichTextField fields.
+You can now add media to your blog by adding the MediaImageField, MediaField and RichTextField fields.

 ```
 from django.db import models